Meet the Team!

 - Specialist Special Educational Need learning support assistants who work with children in class and out of class, 1 to 1 or in small groups

-- One learning support assistant with responsibility for children and families who receive pupil premium
+- One Learning mentor who is responsibility for children and families who receive pupil premium

 External agencies include: